KREATIV-LSH/ubd/README.md

 history
 retour rechnen
 clear field on method change
-can't enter decimals on ios
+can't enter decimals on mobile calculate on enter (or done button on mobile) copy button for results

 error on windows native (check screenshots)